CompPhotoChem/bachelor-qc-2/projects/mueller/README.md

 | 6,7,8,9,10 | TDDFT Calculations for the minimum geometries of benzene and it's substited variants | Benzene  | TD-B3LYP/def2-TZVP, D3 | Absorption spectra |

 ## Report

+Identify the relevant low-energy absorption features (e.g. ππ* or charge transfer features), and discuss how the type, number and (relative) position of the substituents influence the absorption properties compared to benzene.

 > [!IMPORTANT]
 > a) Compile for the bright optical transitions (oscillator strengths > 0.1) in the visible spectral window between 350 and 800 nm the following properties: